Peter Kilway

 Project Description

-Let M be a Riemannian manifold and E a vector bundle over M. The Yang-Mills Equations are a collection of PDEs for a connection A on the vector bundle E which are important in modern particle physics.
-The Yang-Mills Equations are: $$d_A * F_A = 0$$ Here, \(F_A\) is the associated curvature 2-form of the connection A, * is the Hodge star operator on 2-forms, and \(d_A\) is the differential associated to A. The goal of this project is to find more solutions to special cases of the Yang-Mills equations, starting with the Anti-Self-Dual Equations for a connection on a vector bundle E over a simply-connected orientable Riemannian 4-manifold M, which are given by: $$*F_A = -F_A$$ And then the Vortex Equations for a connection on a Hermitian vector bundle E over a complex Kahler manifold (generality may vary): [define way later]
+Let M be an orientable Riemannian manifold and E a vector bundle over M. The Yang-Mills Equations are a collection of PDEs for a connection A on the vector bundle E which are important in modern particle physics.
+The Yang-Mills Equations are: $$d_A * F_A = 0$$ Here, \(F_A\) is the associated curvature 2-form of the connection A, * is the Hodge star operator on 2-forms, and \(d_A\) is the differential associated to A. Solutions to special cases of the Yang-Mills Equations can be used to produce invariants which can distinguish smooth structures, starting with the Anti-Self-Dual Equations for a connection on a vector bundle E over a simply-connected orientable Riemannian 4-manifold M, which are given by: $$*F_A = -F_A$$ The Seiberg-Witten Monopole Equations for a connection on a vector bundle over a complex Kahler surface: [define later] And then the Ginzburg-Landau Vortex Equations for a connection on a Hermitian vector bundle E over a complex Kahler manifold: [define later]

 Weekly Research Log